 hang this message center to the wall.
 One of my best and favorite customers picked this up at my

 Barn sale, and I'm sure it will be put to good use in her home.

 I recently picked up these old hynmal holders at a sale.

 They are unusual in that they have a large pocket, a smaller pocket, and places for a pencil.
-My immediate thought was organizer, so I made one.
+My immediate thought was to make an organizer for next to my computer.

 Luggage Pocket wall organizer pocket

 An old luggage pocket, an old Frame and some scrap wood, Mount the pocket onto the wood and then added various embellishments.